 Laura manages several fundraising initiatives including our Law Firm and Associates Campaigns as well as statewide Beer and Justice events and appeals for the Campaign for Equal Justice.
 LFW’s commitment to anti-racism aligns with her personal commitment to identify opportunities for systemic change.
 With a background in music and nonprofit arts management, she comes to LFW after a seven-year tenure as Development Director with the Washington State Historical Society and work as a consultant with a variety of Puget Sound charitable organizations.
 In her time outside the office, Laura enjoys keeping up with her energetic son, two rescue pups, and a backyard that may well require its own second career.

-Caitlin W. Davis has served as the Legal Foundation of Washington’s (LFW) Executive Director since 2005.
-Active in Washington’s legal aid community for over two decades, Caitlin coordinated the King County Bar Association’s revenue enhancement and membership programs before joining LFW as Grants Manager.
-At LFW, Caitlin implemented a state-wide case management system for grantees and provided training and technical assistance in fundraising, technology and leadership development to expand the network of legal aid providers.
+Caitlin has served as LFW’s Executive Director since 2005.
+Active in Washington’s legal aid community for more than two decades, Caitlin coordinated the King County Bar Association’s revenue enhancement and membership programs before joining LFW as Grants Manager.
+At LFW, Caitlin implemented a statewide case management system for grantees and provided training and technical assistance in fundraising, technology and leadership development to expand the network of legal aid providers.
 Later, as Associate Director, Caitlin worked closely with the Board of Trustees and other stakeholders to develop new revenue streams for legal aid and strategize on how best to leverage existing resources to ensure equal justice for all Washingtonians.
 Caitlin is a member of the Washington Supreme Court’s Limited License Legal Technician (LLLT) Board and the KCBA’s Judicial Screening Committee.

 Communications & Advocacy Director